World quantum gravity: Quantum test objects and Synge's world function: Locating relational degrees of freedom

 In contrast to $g_{ab}(x)$ as a field variable, $\sigma(x,y)$ is a \textit{relational} variable defined for pairs of locations.
-As seen from the definition (\ref{eq:swf}) of $\sigma$ as an integral, $\sigma$ is also a \textit{local} quantity in the sense that local contributions add up for global values.
-Whereas the natural arena for the pointwise defined $g_{ab}$ is a manifold, that for the local and pairwise defined $\sigma$ is a skeleton (a mathematical graph), with locations modelled as points, and neighboring points connected by edges.
-Specifying a spacetime configuration $g$ amounts to assigning a world function value $\sigma_k$ for each edges $k$.
+Whereas the natural arena for the pointwise defined $g_{ab}$ is a manifold, that for the pairwise defined $\sigma$ is a graph, with locations modelled as points, and neighboring points connected by edges.
+Specifying a spacetime configuration amounts to assigning a value $\sigma_k$ for each edges $k$.

-Using a skeleton is also a common strategy for evaluating path integrals for particles, fields, and gravity.
-In approaches to quantum gravity different skeleton structures have been used, e.g., simplicial complexes, dual simplicial complexes, random graphs etc. For concreteness we work with a lattice graph on $3+1$ spacetime dimensions, although a generalization to a broader class of skeleton graphs and other dimensions is possible.
+For concreteness we focus on spacetimes with $1$ temporal and $d=3$ spatial dimensions, and work with $D=4$ dimensional hypercubic lattice graphs.
+Generalizations to other dimensions and graphs are possible, although we will not investigate these possibilities here.

-The use of a discrete skeleton is a form of ``\textit{algorithmic discreteness}'' and in no way assumes spacetime to be fundamentally discrete.
-The situation is similar to using discrete time steps as part of an algorithm to approximate the path integral for a point particle \cite{Feynman1965QuantumIntegrals}.
-This in no way assumes that time is fundamentally discrete.
-In both cases, the exact result is approached by fine-graining the discrete skeleton.
+In this relational approach, spacetime is described fundamentally by graphs with relational gravitational degrees of freedom located on them.
+The graphs are taken as a primitive structure, not embedded in any continuum spacetime manifolds.
+Although the graphs are discrete structures, this in no way assumes spacetime is fundamentally discrete.
+In the gravitational path integral we will integrate over continuous values of spacetime distances on the edges.

-If the $\sum_g$ in (\ref{eq:mf}) contains a sum over spacetime topology, skeletons with different topologies are summed over.
-This sum can be separated out and performed in the end.
-In the rest of the paper we focus on $\sum_g$ on an individual skeleton.
+The path integral sum can possibly contain a sum over different graphs.
+This is needed if quantum gravity involves a sum over different spacetime topologies, or if we adopt the ``summing scheme'' for the path integral discussed in \cref{sec:pi}.